-The Global Impact Investing Policy Project (GIIP) is a collaboration between the Initiative for Responsible Investment and InSight at Pacific Community Ventures, funded by The Rockefeller Foundation, researching the role of public policy in impact investing.
-The objective of the project is to develop research in support of stakeholders from the government, investment and related communities involved in designing policies that lead to more robust and effective impact investing markets.
+The IRI’s work on public policy that supports the creation of an impact investing ecosystem is a collaboration between the Initiative for Responsible Investment and InSight at Pacific Community Ventures, funded by The Rockefeller Foundation, The objective of the project is to develop research in support of stakeholders from the government, investment and related communities involved in designing policies that lead to more robust and effective impact investing markets.

 In December of 2013, the Impact Investing Policy Collaborative (IIPC), through a strategic partnership with the World Economic Forum (WEF) and with ongoing support from the UK Cabinet Office, launched the Global Learning Exchange (GLE).
 The GLE exists as a unique multi-stakeholder initiative that facilitates an inclusive and action-oriented dialogue on social impact investing.
 The GLE will work to serve as a critical and accessible resource for influencers and practitioners across the globe to develop social impact investing.
 The GLE will cover a range of topics, including financial innovation, impact enterprise, social entrepreneurship, public leadership, market and intermediary infrastructure, social inclusion and investor participation.
 Learn more about the GLE here and see the full press release from WEF here.